webroo/dummy-json/README.md

 * `count` The number of times to repeat the content (required)
 * `comma` Adds or removes the separating comma between blocks of content (optional, default is true)

 Repeats blocks of content, similar to Handlebars' built-in `each`.
 Can be used anywhere in your template, not just inside arrays.
-Automatically adds a comma between blocks and tidies up whitespace.
+Automatically adds a comma and line break between blocks.

 ```js
 // Repeat the block 3 times, automatically adding a comma between blocks